-- 1. The candidate emails divinitydmin@liberty.edu to request registration.
-The email should include the candidate's: - a. full name and Liberty University Student ID#. - b. a statement requesting registration in the course. - c. a PDF or Word copy of the Thesis Project Proposal from DMIN 830.12 - d.
-If the candidate has a preferred LU faculty member as a mentor, the name of that faculty member should be included.
-If the candidate does not have a preference, then the candidate should simply note that they do not have a preference. - 2.
-The DMIN office will contact any designated faculty mentor.
-If that mentor is available, the candidate will be assigned to that mentor.
-If that mentor is unavailable or if a preferred
+- b.
+A statement request registration in the appropriate course (either DMIN 840 or DMIN 889). - c.
+For DMIN 840, a PDF or Word copy of the Thesis Project Prospectus produced in DMIN 830.
+For DMIN 889, the Thesis Abstract produced in DMIN 880. - d.
+If the candidate has a preferred LU faculty member for a mentor, the name of that faculty member should be included.
+If the candidate does not have a preference, then the candidate should simply note that they do not have a preference.